-UPSC Electrical Engineering optional strategy
+UPSC Electrical Engineering Optional Strategy

 Paper I Strategy

 The best book for this section is Circuit Theory: Analysis And Synthesis by Abhijit Chakrabarti.
 The important chapters in this book are basic network theorems, graft theory and two-port networks.
-Mostly, the questions from this section are numericals.
+Mostly, the questions from this section are numerical.
 Sometimes, 20-marker questions involving theory and proofs with examples are asked.

-A frequently-asked doubt candidates have in this section is if filters are to be studied.
+Frequently-asked doubt candidates have in this section is if filters are to be studied.
 Filters were there in the syllabus prior to 2008 and now, they have been scrapped off the syllabus.
 So, you DO NOT have to study filters from circuit theory.

 Signals and Systems

 You should refer to Signals and Systems by Ramesh Babu for this section.
 You may use Signals and Systems by Alan V. Oppenheim for solved examples only.
 The focus areas should be Laplace transform, Z-transform, Fourier analysis, and also the basic signal representation.
 Please remember that till now in the UPSC exams, the topics DFT and FFT have never been asked.
-So, you can skip this portion in case you are hard pressed for time.
+So, you can skip this portion in case you are hard-pressed for time.

 The book to read for this section is Principles of Electromagnetics by Mathew Sadiku.
 The solved examples from this book are very important as many times, the UPSC lifts questions directly from there.
 Even the exact numbers are used!
 For the section on transmission lines, you can refer to Electromagnetic Theory by Bakshi.
 There are many solved examples that you should read.
-Focus on numericals from E.M.
+Focus on numerical from E.M.
 Theory.
 The part on electrostatics and magnetostatics are NOT THERE in the syllabus.